hajimen/cmm/README.md

 `import faulthandler; faulthandler.enable()` is strongly recommended.
 There is no memory protection in this module.
 You can easily make a segmentation fault.

+To integrade to your product, `pip install cmm-16bit`.
+Be careful of `-16bit`.
+Just `cmm` is not mine.
+If you do not need 16-bit per chanel, consider [ImageCms module](https://pillow.readthedocs.io/en/stable/reference/ImageCms.html) of Pillow.

 ## Versioning

 It is the default versioning scheme of `setuptools-scm`.
 Commit and tag with a version number